A 1971 founding document established CUNY BA and a University Committee to coordinate and guide the development of the new program.

 Queensborough Community College

-Meeting agendas will be made available here two weeks prior to each scheduled meeting.
+Meeting agendas will be made available here two weeks before each scheduled meeting.

 Minutes of University Committee meetings are available upon request.